 We Are All Completely Beside Ourselves by Karen Joy Fowler

 Long-time Keeper-Upperers are probably sick of hearing me talk about We Are All Completely Beside Ourselves, but I don’t care: I’ll be recommending this book with my very last breath.
+It’s even one of the 50 books I reckon you should read before you die!
 I can’t believe I’d never even heard of it before beginning the KUWTP project, despite it having been shortlisted for the 2014 Man Booker Prize.
 It’s a wonderful story of family, secrets, and humanity, that in my mind sets the standard for contemporary fiction.
 I dearly wish I’d read it sooner, so that I could have started recommending it sooner, and sold more people on it!
-I guess I’ll just have to do my best to make up for lost time… Read my full review here.
+I guess I’ll just have to do my best to make up for lost time… Read my full review of We Are All Completely Beside Ourselves here.

 Pride And Prejudice by Jane Austen